clif-os/bdCard/README.md

 TODO:
 - fix the increase of opacity upon legend use for fails
-- add in download PDF
+- add in download PDF/PNG
 - consider adding in compiled criteria statements for filters and pass/fail visualizations
 - fix internet explorer data fetch error
 - fix ui errors in firefox